Chinmay26/proteinboxbot/README.md

 Quick Start Guide
 ----------------------------------------------------------------------
 The bot runs in two modes.
-1.Normal sequential mode-- It retreives the set of entrez id's from [genewikiplus](http://api.genewikiplus.org/map/).
+ - Normal sequential mode-- It retreives the set of entrez id's from [genewikiplus](http://api.genewikiplus.org/map/).
 The id's returned from GW+ is the order in which the bot runs.
   Command  -- sudo python bot.py
-Currently i run it for 200 genes by using counters.

-2)Specified mode --- Specify a text file with list of entrez id's.
+ - Specified mode --- Specify a text file with list of entrez id's.
 The bot will run for these entrez id's only.
   Command  -- sudo python bot.py --only /path/to/file

-The file contents should be of the folowing format. only=[<list of entrez id's>]  Ex: only=[5649,362]
+The file contents should be of the folowing format.

+only=[<list of entrez id's>]  Ex: only=[5649,362]